“There’s no romance in trend following!”

 Who are some of the top-performing trend following traders over the last 30 years?
 And how much have they made?

-Consider the wealth generation:
+Consider the wealth generation and their net worth:

 - Bruce Kovner is worth over $5.3 billion.